ghost-language/docs/values.md

 In Ghost's little universe, the atoms that make up all matter are the built-in data types.

 ## Booleans
 A boolean value represents truthy or falsy states.
-There are two boolean literals, `true` and `false`.
+There are two boolean values, `true` and `false`.

 ## Numbers
-Ghost has a single numeric type: double-precision floating point.
-Number literals look like you expect from other languages:
+Ghost has a single numeric type: arbitrary-precision fixed-point decimals.
+Number values look like you expect from other languages:

 ```
 0